* Coaster Enthusiasts of Canada *

 RAIL:

 The section of track on which rest the wheels of the coaster cars.
-It can be just a flat piece of steel about 10 millimeters thick X 100 millimeters wide as in the case of the old style wooden coasters.
+It can be just a flat piece of steel about 10 millimetres thick X 100 millimetres wide as in the case of the old style wooden coasters.
 An I-beam type similar to, but smaller than a conventional railroad rail is used on some single car coasters.
 And then there are the tubular steel rails used by modern loopers.

 RACING COASTER:

 Two or three trains travel the route on separate tracks beside each other to give a racing feeling.
 Most racers have identical layouts and run beside each other the entire time.
 (The "Gemini", Cedar Point, Ohio.)
-Others part ways after racing for part of the layout. ("Le Monstre" at La Ronde.)
+Others part ways after racing for part of the layout.
+(Le Monstre at La Ronde.)

 RAVINE COASTER: